KauzClay/docs-tap/scst-scan/creating-scan-policy-template.hbs.md

 1. Do one of the following:

     Build an image
     : Build an image that contains curl and jq for the tekton `Task` to use.

     Use a base Ubuntu image
-  : To get started quicker, embed the downloading of curl and jq in the `Task` script and use
-    a base Ubuntu image.
+    : To get started quicker, embed the downloading of curl and jq in the `Task` script and use a base Ubuntu image.

       1. Create a `Dockerfile` with the following in a blank directory:

           ```dockerfile
           FROM ubuntu:latest

           RUN apt-get update
           RUN apt-get install -y jq curl
           ```

       1. Build and push the image to a registry that is accessible by the build cluster by running:

           ```console
           docker build . -t REGISTRY-URL-LOCATION/IMAGE-NAME:IMAGE-TAG
           docker push REGISTRY-URL-LOCATION/IMAGE-NAME:IMAGE-TAG
           ```

           Where:
           - `REGISTRY-URL-LOCATION` is the registry URL.
 For example, `registry.hub.docker.com/project`.
           - `IMAGE-NAME` is the name of the image.
 For example, `curl-jq-bash`.
           - `IMAGE-TAG` is the tag of the image.
 For example, `latest`.

       1. If you are pushing to a private registry, run the following command on the Build cluster:

           ```console
           tanzu secret registry add registry-credentials --server REGISTRY-SERVER --username REGISTRY-USERNAME --password REGISTRY-PASSWORD --export-to-all-namespaces --yes --namespace tap-install
           ```

           Where:
           - `REGISTRY-SERVER` is the registry URL.
 For example, `registry.hub.docker.com`.
           - `REGISTRY-USERNAME` the user name that is allowed to read the pushed curl jq image.
           - `REGISTRY-PASSWORD` the password that is allowed to read the pushed curl jq image.

-1. In the View cluster, get the access token and the Certificate Authority (CA) certificate from the Metadata Store by running:
+1. In the View cluster, get the access token and the Certificate Authority (CA) certificate from the Metadata Store by running these commands:

    ```console
    ACCESS_TOKEN=$(kubectl get secrets -n metadata-store  metadata-store-read-write-client -o json \